 Have in place programs to improve customer service quality and overall energy performance of the project and incorporate this as part of future improvement plans.

+OR

 Case 2.
-Campus projects with single tenant or user
+Load Survey

 Conduct a survey of project loads with qualitative and quantitative characteristics across operational and design parameters.

 Identify interdependencies between multiple loads and/or processes in terms of operational schedules and input and output parameters.